hamdamoha/Project_4_final/README.md

 The aim of the project was to utilise a number of Machine Learning techniques on a medical dataset to determine which techniques are most successful in terms of model accuracy.
 The dataset chosen was that of a survey of Native American Prima Indian females.
+The goal was therefore to solve a classification problem to predict liklihood of a diabetes diagnosis.

 ##  <a id="ProjectManagement-header"></a><ins>Project and Resource Management</ins>